About Helping Hands

-At Helping Hands we provide Ocean County College and Kean Ocean students with non-academic support to help them succeed.
-In the food pantry, we offer snacks, drinks, and meals to students in need.
+Helping Hands provides Ocean County College and Kean Ocean students with non-academic support to help them succeed.
+In the pantry, we offer snacks, drinks, and meals to students in need.

 Need help creating an account?
 Stop by the pantry and staff members will be happy to assist!

 Did You Know?

 Helping Hands now has a “Grab and Go” section in the pantry.
 Students are able to heat up these meals right in the pantry!
 Or they can bring them home for an easy, delicious meal.
 Grab and Go’s include Cup of Noodles, Soup, Tuna Boxes, Mac and Cheese, and more!